 What to Do Instead

 Ensure an early examination by a dentist experienced with wisdom teeth removal to monitor their development.
 Even if the teeth aren’t causing pain, they can still lead to complications.
-Some patients may have a few or all their wisdom teeth missing or have room to develop ideally into occlusion.
-However, the percentage of people for whom this is true is low.
-Only a complete examination by an experienced dentist can determine this.

 The Mistake

-Take only the advice of a dentist not experienced with wisdom tooth removal.
+Take the advice of a dentist not experienced with wisdom tooth removal.
 Not all dentists are experienced with the complications of removal or delayed treatment.

 The Danger